 Funny to think that Spawn, which never had a kids’ cartoon* and was a very adult-oriented comic book featuring lots of murder, death, and dark religious imagery, had ads for toys on daytime kids’ television.
 Loving the Malebolgia cameo.

 After watching this ad, I realized I must have seen it a hundred times as a kid because the insipid theme song was way too familiar.
-Notice how the ad says “For you and your kid” at the end there?
-A tribute to Pee-Wee’s generation-crossing appeal?
-Or a warning that any kid given this toy […]

 Here’s my story about My Buddy.
 As a young kid I always wanted one of these–not sure why, I wasn’t lonely or anything, never had a desire for a brother.
 I wanted this mostly until I saw a My Pet Monster, and then I wanted that.
 But I digress–when I was five or six, my parents found a forgotten My Buddy just laying on the street somewhere.
 It was in decent condition except the head was a bit loose.
 My mom fixed it up and, despite my protests, gave it to Goodwill.
 I think it was intended to be some sort of lesson to me at the time, I don’t know.
 Anyway, I never did get a My Buddy.

 For the most part, I think Kenner’s Aliens & Predator toys were pretty cool, even if they weren’t all that faithful to the movies.
 The various animal-based Aliens were great–I still have my Scorpion and Gorilla Aliens.